solita/solita.github.com/_posts/2015-12-30-active-directory-integration-with-episerver.md

 ## Searching users

-Next, we noticed that searching users by name or email doesn't work at all.
+We noticed that searching users by name or email doesn't work at all.

 After some debugging it turned out that Episerver surrounds the keyword with SQL wildcards '%', which obviously doesn't work.
 In LDAP you need to use '** instead.
 You need to override the query methods in ActiveDirectoryMembershipProvider,